2008–09 Honduran Liga Nacional: Scouting reports

 In the 2007–08 season, C.D.
-Platense suffered great adversity avoiding relegation in their last match.
-Their manager Nahúm Espinoza is the mastermind for which the 'dogfish' have changed their form of play and have transformed into a dangerous team aiming for great things.
-A key benchmarks for Platense is midfielder Carlos Mejía, with his talent will try to carry the team on a good path and hopefully a fight for the title.
+Platense suffered to avoid relegation in their last match.
+Their manager Nahúm Espinoza transformed the team.
+A key benchmark for Platense is midfielder Carlos Mejía.
 Platense has not fallen behind in signing new players for this tournament.
 New arrivals include Edilson Pereira, who played previously with Deportes Savio, Willian Veloso, who has shown in preseason matches to be a prominent goalscorer, and Evandro Ferreira, with his speed will try to unbalance the opposing defenses.
 To add to this is the experience of Walter López, who will be in charge of creating plays and give dynamism to the goalkeepers.

-Despite C.D.
-Victoria's manager Javier Padilla insisting the main objective is save their position, the fans think the opposite because they know they have a good lineup to aspire for more.
-The fans think of nothing more than to lift another trophy, considering that Victoria maintains the fundamental parts of the team from the previous tournaments.
-They have reinforced the squad with talented and nationally experienced players like José Pineda, Juan Cárcamo, and Carlos Discua.
-They also signed the Uruguayans Richard Pérez and Mauricio Webber and have promoted from their reserves forwards Erick Ayala and Víctor Maldonado.
-With their current squad, Victoria can reach at the least the playoff round to satisfy their fans, who expected something more dignified in the previous tournament but finished in sixth place despite the strong investment from their patroness.
-The team had a good preseason and aims to bring honor to their name.